Evermore Park is the #1 New Utah Attraction for Families

 My daughter and her friend’s daughter loved the leaf guy and they played together for at least 20 minutes.
 The characters were amazing – so much so that they felt like they were friends.
 I hope it always has this openness even as it gets more crowded.
 I expect it to evolve over time and I want to see the steps to get there.

-The park is barely beginning – they have 21 acres to fill.
-It’s surprisingly close to the freeway but you feel miles away from regular life.
+The park is barely beginning – they have 21 acres to fill when it’s completed.

 Evermore Park Questions and Answers